hsg09/governed-reporting-data-mart-snowflake/README.md

 | **Bounded rolling window** | Fact constrained to a multi-year window | Storage and refresh time stay linear and predictable |
 | **Projection-only shape views** | Push only needed columns; keep per-row sums single-currency | Better pruning and warehouse result-cache hit-rates for the explorer |

-On the upstream secure views we **could not** cluster, could not influence statistics or write-ordering, could not pre-aggregate, and every consumer query re-ran the full opaque join live across the secondary-role boundary.
-Owning the materialised layer turns all of that into deliberate, measurable engineering choices.
+None of this was available against the secure views: no clustering, no control over write-ordering or statistics, no pre-aggregation, and every consumer query re-ran the full join live across the secondary-role boundary.
+Materialising into an owned layer turns each of those into an explicit engineering decision.

 ---

 ## 14. Architectural justification — from read-only secure views to an owned, governed layer

-The mart deliberately interposes an **owned, materialised layer** between a restricted upstream and the consumers.
-Upstream exposed only **secure views, read-only, reachable through a secondary role** — which strips away nearly every lever an engineer needs for performance, evolution, stability, and operability.
-Materialising into our own schema converts that opaque, restricted dependency into **governed assets we fully control**.
-This is the central justification for the architecture.
+The mart deliberately interposes an owned, materialised layer between a restricted upstream and the consumers.
+The upstream exposes only secure views: read-only, and reachable through a secondary role.
+That arrangement removes most of the levers an engineer relies on for performance, evolution, stability, and operability.
+Materialising into a schema we own converts that opaque, restricted dependency into governed assets, and is the primary justification for the design.

 | Dimension | Before — consuming upstream **secure views** | After — owning the **canonical layer** |
 |---|---|---|